PeterBarczi/cobbler-c7/README.md

 ### 1. Downlod docker-compose.yml file

 ### 2. Edit config files based on you needs
-NOTE: at least IP variable needs to be adjusted according to you environment in:
+NOTE: at least IP variable needs to be adjusted according to your environment in the following files:
 - cobbler_settings
 - dhcp.template